 THORNTON, Colo. — Thornton police are investigating a Saturday night hit‑and‑run that killed a 14‑year‑old boy riding a small motorized bike.

-The Colorado Bureau of Investigation issued a Medina Alert for a black 2013 BMW 328i with a fully black version of Colorado license plate # FBWX60.
+The Colorado Bureau of Investigation issued a Medina Alert for a black 2013 BMW 328i shortly after the incident.

-Around 9:42 p.m., police said the boy was riding a small motorized bike northbound on Huron Street near the intersection of W. Thornton Parkway when the speeding BMW struck the bike from behind.
+Around 9:42 p.m., police said the boy was riding a small motorized bike northbound on Huron Street near the intersection of W. Thornton Parkway when the driver of a speeding BMW struck the bike from behind.

-Police said after the high-speed crash, the black 2013 BMW 328i continued northbound on Huron Street without stopping.
+Police said that after the high-speed crash, the BMW driver continued northbound on Huron Street without stopping.

-Investigators obtained suspect vehicle information with help from license plate reader technology.
+Investigators obtained suspect vehicle information using license plate reader technology.

 A Medina Alert honors the memory of Jose Medina, a 21-year-old valet driver who was killed by a hit-and-run driver in Denver in 2011.